 All inhalers are supplied and stored, wherever possible, in their original containers.
-All medication needs to be labelled with the pupil's name and date of birth, the name of the medicine, expiry date and the prescriber's instructions for administration, including dose and frequency.
+All medication needs to be labelled with the student's name and date of birth, the name of the medicine, expiry date and the prescriber's instructions for administration, including dose and frequency.
 Medicines are stored in accordance with instructions at room temperature.
-All inhalers and spacers are sent up to the next teacher at the end of the school year, unless they are expired or due to expire over the summer holiday.
+All inhalers and spacers are sent home with students at the end of the school year.
+Medications are not stored in school over the summer holidays.

-Reliever inhalers and spacer devices must be stored in a location that allows pupils unrestricted access during school hours.
-The medication must be kept within close reach of the pupil while they are in the classroom and, where possible, should accompany them when they leave the classroom, e.g. for activities such as PE (any requirement to take inhaler ahead of PE lesson should be stated in care plan)
+Reliever inhalers and spacer devices must be stored in a location that allows students unrestricted access during school hours.
+The medication must be kept within close reach of the student while they are in the classroom and, where possible, should accompany them when they leave the classroom for activities such as physical education or breaktime.